How to Better Understand the Customer, Part 1. Customer Journey Mapping

 Customer zone: time metrics

-This section of the map shows the time the client spends on completing each stage in the journey.
+This section of the map shows the time the client spends completing each stage in the journey.
 You can use them to identify difficulties and try to simplify the journey.

 In our example, the young family spends the most time searching for their dream apartment — from 1 to 3 months.
 The bank will not speed up this stage, but it can prepare the ground for further interaction.
 For example, it can place information about mortgage loans on the websites of the partners, run contextual or targeted advertising.